 In the internet market, poor fixed-line infrastructure obliged most businesses to rely on satellite and wireless technologies.
 However, the launch of services by Natcom in late 2011 has provided a significant boost to the sector.
 The company in subsequent years built three international gateways and quadrupled international connectivity.
 As a result broadband services are much more readily available, and Natcom has become a wholesale provider for the small number of other ISPs in the market.
 Nevertheless, there remain significant barriers to fixed-line broadband development, not least of which is the low income level among the majority of the population, low PC penetration and the perennial problem of equipment theft.
 Although Natcom has built a fibre backbone running to dome 6,500km, which is steadily growing fixed-line broadband sector, practical challenges mean that for the majority people and businesses connectivity is achieved through mobile networks.

-In the mobile sector, the launch of services by Natcom in late 2011 introduced a competitive boost, though this has been set back to some degree by the Digicel Group’s acquisition of the number two player Voilà, and the integration of the latter’s mobile network in late 2012.
-With the collapse of the third operator HaiTel in mid-2013, this left Digicel with about 85% market share of subscribers.
-Nevertheless, the economies of scale together with Digicel’s interest in promoting 4G services as well as innovative mobile data services such as mobile banking should considerably improve internet connectivity in rural areas in coming years, and enable communities to make greater use of internet services where fixed-line infrastructure remains inadequate.
+Natcom also introduced a competitive boost to the mobile sector in 2011, though this was set back to some degree by the Digicel Group’s acquisition of the number two player Voilà, and the integration of the latter’s mobile network in late 2012.
+With the collapse of the third operator HaiTel in mid-2013, this left Digicel with about 74% market share of subscribers.
+Nevertheless, the economies of scale together with Digicel’s interest in promoting LTE as well as innovative mobile data services such as mobile banking should considerably improve internet connectivity in rural areas in coming years, and enable communities to make greater use of internet services where fixed-line infrastructure remains inadequate.

 Natcom, HaiTel, Digicel, Rectel, Comcel, Teleco.